 News

-The Burrow has hosted a wide variety of holistic wellbeing events at Tara’s Farm during 2025 where people can reconnect with nature and it has exciting plans for 2026.
+The Burrow hosted a wide variety of holistic wellbeing events at Tara’s Farm during 2025 where people reconnected with nature.
+The Burrow has exciting plans for 2026.

 Volunteers from Surrey County Council helped us and Change of Scene plant over 1000 trees in December as part of the council’s 1.2 million tree strategy (a tree planted in the county for every resident by 2030).
 The trees have been planted as hedgerow to help connect habitats within Tara’s Farm.
 We look forward to watching these grow and flourish at the farm and thank the volunteers for their hard work on the day.